MCMcCallum/configipy/README.md

 Configurable objects are a subclass of the Configurable class.
 For example a class with a `class_configuration.yaml` yaml file:

 ```
-# This yaml file is for a class witha  batch size parameter
+# This yaml file is for a class with a batch size parameter

 ConfigurableSubclass:
     _batch_size: 128